mariobax/Flix/README.md

 The following **additional** features are implemented:

+- [x] Open trailer when user clicks on poster in detail view.
 - [ ] List anything else that you can get done to improve the app functionality!

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):